mafredri/openbttn/README.md

     * It should now show up in the DFU list (`dfu-util --list`)
 4. `cd openbttn/src && make download`

-`make download` is the same as manually issuing `dfu-util -d 0483:df11 -s 0x08000000 -a 0 -D main.bin` which requires the `main.bin` to be built first.
+`make download` is the same as manually issuing `dfu-util --device 0483:df11 --dfuse-address 0x08000000 --alt 0 --download main.bin` which requires the `main.bin` to be built first.
 This downloads the firmware to the bt.tn and overwrites the original firmware.

-## Features

-* Allow spaces in Wi-Fi SSIDs (the original firmware doesn't).
-    * Probably other special characters as well.
-* Single and long press
-    * Super fast response times in a local setting
-* Live configuration (from Web-UI hosted on bt.tn)
-* OTA update of the SPWF01SA Wi-Fi module
-* Custom led flashing by POST request
-    * This is a WIP and part of the `socket-refactor` branch (d2a22cb)
-* Password authentication for bt.tn configuration

 ## Current status

 ### TODO

-* Complete the `socket-refactor` branch
-* Improve Web-UI
+* Improve documentation

 ### Nice to have